Quick Facts About 360-Degree Cameras

 - Split-view screen: A rearview or backup camera only displays the area immediately behind your car when in reverse.
 The 360-degree camera includes your vehicle and the surrounding area in every direction.
 When backing up with a 360-degree camera, the split-screen displays the rearview and surround-view images.
 This dual image is particularly useful when parallel parking or pulling into a narrow parking space in a lot or parking garage.
 It’s invaluable when backing into such a space.

 - Proximity alert: With a 360-degree camera, you can easily see an object behind you and correct your course.
 Why is this better with a 360-camera?
-Even if you already have some form of safety, you may not be able to see the location of that object.
+Even if you already have some form of proximity safety alert, you may not be able to see the exact location of that object.

 - Off-road usefulness: Although 360-degree cameras are beneficial as a safety feature, they also come in handy at other times, like off-roading.
 Having a clear view of objects and obstacles around the vehicle when off-pavement is a considerable advantage when four-wheeling.